 The bucket list is an extremely overused term, but how else are you supposed to keep track of all the things you need to do before you die?
 When it comes to ticking places off, few regions win more hearts and minds than Southeast Asia, where delicious cheap food, friendly people, great hotels and stunning scenery are seemingly everywhere.

-Here are five great city options in Southeast Asia which are pretty much perfect to visit right now, thanks to new flights, hotels or emerging foodie trends.
+Here are five great city options in Southeast Asia which are pretty much perfect to visit right now, thanks to new flight routes, brand spanking new hotels or emerging foodie trends.
 Or maybe, a little bit of everything…

-When to go: The dry season in Laos runs from October to April, which is when most people go.
+When to visit Laos: The dry season in Laos runs from October to April, which is when most people go.
 If you don’t mind a little bit of rain, it’s actually really beautiful with lush vegetation and far less crowded in July.

 The Lao people are extremely friendly and have immense pride and prowess in both crafts and cuisine.
 The coffee is outstanding, the beer costs about $1 and any street food vendor is going to serve you an amazing (and generally safe on the stomach) meal for around a couple bucks.

-When to go: If you’re looking for a buzzing city, January, February and March are extremely popular due to much lower temperatures and a humidity drop.
+When to visit Vietnam: If you’re looking for a buzzing city, January, February and March are extremely popular due to much lower temperatures and a humidity drop.
 If you don’t mind a bit of heat, August and September can be really beautiful too.

 Ho Chi Minch City, which most people would simply call Saigon is not just a trip, it’s a walk through some of the most powerful history – and that’s not just speaking of the Vietnam War.
 The city is a fascinating exploration of French and Asian fusion from the mouth watering crepes known as Banh Xeo to the colonial buildings.